satansdeer/satansdeer.github.com/_posts/2017-09-28-magical-mystery-guide-for-async-await-in-javascript.markdown

 When the __async function__ will by executed, it will pause just where the `await` statement is until that `Promise` is resolved.

 And also we've learned that using `async/await` you can simplify reading of an asynchronous code by giving a more synchronous flow to it.

-Make sure to read the second part, where you'll see how async/await works under the hood, get more usage examples and have a quick glance on the future of this new syntax.

-<button>Continue to the second part →</button>